DbettKK/DbettKK/README.md

 # Hi there 👋

-* BUAA Postgraduated, working on Compilers. ⚡⚡⚡
+* BUAA Postgraduated, working on JavaScript AOT Compilers. ⚡⚡⚡
-* Love All Programming Language, best at Java and C, familiar with JS/Python/C++/Go, learing Rust 😄
+* Love All Programming Language, best at Java and C, familiar with JS/Python/C++/Go, learing Rust. :)
-* Recently busy in WebAssembly relative.
-Adapt our compiler to React Native.
-Lowering wasm to native for efficiency.🌱
+* Recently busy in WebAssembly relative, Adapting our compiler to React Native and Modifying WASM Runtime for efficiency.🌱
 * Used to been an intern in Meituan, Bytedance Company.